Use this guide when you want to add personalization, analytics, screen tracking, and a preview panel

 The default is { views: true, taps: false }.

-/* Track taps on this CTA, regardless of global setting */
+Track taps on a CTA, regardless of the global setting:

 {(resolved) => <CTAHeader entry={resolved} />}